Learning the Covariance of Treatment Effects Across Many Weak Experiments: Simulation Study

 We now present the results of a simulation study of the empirical properties of our estimators.
 The estimators evaluated are the naive OLS performed on the empirical covariance matrix of estimated effects, LIMLK, and the Total Covariance (TC) estimator, which performs OLS on the covariance matrix obtained by subtracting $(4/n) \Omega$ from $\widehat \Sigma_K$.

 To illustrate the effects of unit-level noise on our estimators, we simulate two surrogates $S_1$ and $S_2$ with corresponding structural parameters $\beta_1$ and $\beta_2$. $S_1$ is highly correlated with the primary outcome $Y$ in terms of the noise covariance matrix $\Omega$, while $S_2$ is uncorrelated with $Y$.
 As a result, we expect the naive estimator to perform relatively badly for $S_1$ (as it ignores the unit-level covariance) compared to $S_2$ and the LIMLK and TC estimators.
-To assess the robustness of our estimators to direct effects, we simulate data according to the linear structural models in Subsections \ref{sec:no-direct-effects} (no direct effects) and \ref{sec:direct-effects} (direct effects under INSIDE).
-The specific simulation parameters are described in the Appendix.
+To assess the robustness of our estimators to direct effects, we simulate data according to the linear structural models in Subsections \ref{sec:no-direct-effects} (no direct effects) and \ref{sec:direct-effects} (direct effects under INSIDE).\footnote{Code to replicate our simulations and all figures except those in Section~\ref{sec:linear_models} can be found at \url{https://github.com/winston-chou/linear-proxy-metrics}.}

 As Figure \ref{fig:no-direct-effects} shows, the naive estimator is heavily biased.
 LIMLK and TC are substantially much more accurate than the naive estimator.
-Again, the relative accuracy of LIMLK and TC is more apparent for $\beta_1$, which has the greater distortion from the unit-level covariance.
+The relative accuracy of LIMLK and TC is more apparent for $\beta_1$, which has the greater distortion from the unit-level covariance.
 Without direct effects, LIMLK is more efficient compared to TC, with a considerably smaller standard error at smaller values of $n$.

 However, LIMLK is highly sensitive to the assumption of no direct effects.
 As Figure \ref{fig:direct-effects} shows, when we introduce direct effects, LIMLK is clearly inconsistent for $\beta$.
-In contrast, TC is robust and remains consistent for $\beta$ even when we add direct effects.
+In contrast, TC is robust and remains consistent for $\beta$.
 However, note that, regardless of estimator, the \emph{interpretation} of $\beta$ is sensitive to the presence of direct effects.
 If $S$ fully mediates the effect of $A$ on $Y$, $h(S) = \beta S$ is a surrogate index, and the ATE of a new treatment on $Y$ is equal to the ATE on $h(S)$.
 If $S$ does not fully mediate the effect of $A$ on $Y$, and direct effects follow the INSIDE assumption, then $\beta$ can be interpreted as the portion of the treatment effect of $Y$ that is mediated by $S$.

-\section{Linear Models of Treatment Effect Covariances at Netflix.}
+\section{Linear Models of Treatment Effect Covariances at Netflix}